The Brabant village Oisterwijk and Operation Market Garden

 Deployed in the MLR were:

-left subsector: Btl.
-Ewald added with Sammel-Company (a company put together
+Left subsector: Btl.
+Ewald added with Sammel-Company (a company put together with

-Command, who meant to believe that in ‘s-Hertogenbosch liberation party’s took place, the
+who meant to believe that in ‘s-Hertogenbosch liberation party’s took place, the

-enemy continuously strengthened itself with infantry and armour at the
+enemy continuously strengthened itself with infantry and armour at the east bank

-positions at the destroyed bridges were simultaneously controlled by the at the
+the destroyed bridges were simultaneously controlled by the at the east bank deployed

 and to infiltrate the MLR.